GT-Technology/frontend-task/README.md

 Use JavaScript to dynamically add extra Bin ID fields via a button.

 ### 5. Create a Pull Request
-Once finished, push your branch to Github, create a Pull Request and assign me ([https://github.com/domingobishop](domingobishop)) as the Reviewer.
+Once finished, add/commit your work and push your branch to Github, create a Pull Request and assign me ([https://github.com/domingobishop](domingobishop)) as the Reviewer.